eeliuqin/Osteoporosis-Analysis-and-Prediction-on-NHANES-Data/README.md

 ## Conclusions

-This study focused on finding the association between age, gender, race, BMI, smoking, alcohol, arthritis, and liver condition with osteoporosis.
+This study focused on predicting osteoporosis based on age, gender, race, BMI, smoking, alcohol, arthritis, and liver condition.
-The results showed that women had a higher risk of osteoporosis than men, and it increased with age.
+The analyzed results showed that women had a higher risk of osteoporosis than men, and it increased with age.
 Additionally, osteoporosis was associated with underweight, arthritis, and liver conditions.
 The predictive model with Neural Networks algorithm can be used as an inference agent to assist professionals in osteoporosis diagnosis.

 ## References